 A limitation period applies to all personal injury claims including a hand injury compensation claim and in general terms an action for damages must be either settled or proceedings must have been issued in a court of law within three years of the incident causing injury or within three years of the injury coming to light whichever is the latest.
 There are exceptions to the three year rule.
 The time period does not start running until a potential claimant reaches the age of 18 years and time does not run against the mentally disabled who can issue proceedings at any point during their lives.
 There are other exceptions and the court does in any event have a rarely exercised discretion to extend the time limit in very unusual circumstances.

-Umbrella Claims is a specialist organisation that deals exclusively with accident compensation claims on a No Win No Fee basis.
-We will minimalise any inconvenience to you and we offer free advice without obligation from some of the best lawyers in the business.
-We ensure that our client’s interests are a priority and our lawyers deal with claims in a friendly, efficient and competent manner to ensure that you get the compensation that you deserve in the shortest time scale possible.
-We operate the no win no fee scheme otherwise known as a conditional fee agreement.
+Umbrella Claims is a solicitors organisation that deals exclusively with accident compensation claims on a No Win No Fee basis.
+Our hand injury claim solicitors offer advice at no cost without further obligation from some of the best lawyers in the business.
+We ensure that our client's interests are a priority and our lawyers deal with claims in a friendly, efficient and competent manner to ensure that you get the compensation that you deserve in the shortest time scale possible.
+Our solicitors operate the no win no fee scheme otherwise known as a conditional fee agreement.
 No legal charge is payable unless the legal case is won and the client obtains an award of compensation.
 In the event that the legal claim is lost there is no charge made to the client.